adityadarma/laravel-database-logging/README.md

 });
 ```

-This middlware can be enabled/disabled in the configuration settings.
+This middleware can be enabled/disabled in the configuration settings.

 ##### Trait Usage
 Events can be recorded directly by using the trait.